cloud-gov/product/.github/ISSUE_TEMPLATE/conmon-0-run.md

 - On the top line of icons, there should be a Firefox icon on the far right.
 Click that to open Firefox preconfigured to proxy through ZAP.
 - Open the `context` to see the included web applications (Context -> Included in Context)
 - In the ZAP-configured Firefox, log in to each site in the context list.
+  - You must type the full URL each time, including the protocol (`https://`).
+Using ZAP stops automatic redirects from HTTP to HTTPS from working.
   - For the **`external` context, use your "sandbox" identity**.
 VPN not needed.
   - For the **`internal` context, use your Cloud Ops (GSA SecureAuth) identity**, and join the VPN
 - To prevent getting noise in the scan results (since that causes major confusion when the FedRAMP team processes the ConMon report), review the `Sites` list to ensure only the cloud.gov sites have a small red circle/sight on them (denoting the site will be included).
 Remove any sites not needed by CTRL-clicking on them and selecting `Delete`.